Charles Harold Davis

 (1856-1933)

 Charles Harold Davis was born in Amesbury, Massachusetts.
-His interest in art began early on in his life and with added inspiration to pursue artistic training after attending an exhibit of French Barbizon painting in Boston.
+He showed interest in art at an early age and was inspired to pursue artistic training after attending an exhibit of French Barbizon painting in Boston.
 Shortly thereafter, Davis enrolled in the Museum School at the Museum of Fine Arts in Boston where he studied under Otto Grundmann (1844-1890).
 In 1881, Davis went to Paris for further study and remained there for nearly a decade.

-During the artist’s years in France, he studied at the Academie Julian and painted landscapes of the French countryside, in particular Fontainebleau and Normandy.
-These French paintings have been referred to by foremost American art historian William Gerdts as softy Tonal landscapes in the Barbizon mode that are “among the finest painted by any American.”
-While in France, Davis exhibited at the Paris Salon and at the Paris Exposition, receiving recognition at both venues.
-Meanwhile, he enhanced his reputation in here by sending works home for exhibition in New York and Boston.
+During those years in France, he studied at the Academie Julian and painted landscapes of the French countryside, in particular Fontainebleau and Normandy.
+These French paintings have been referred to by foremost American art historian William Gerdts as "softly Tonal landscapes in the Barbizon mode that are among the finest painted by any American.”
+Davis exhibited at the Paris Salon and at the Paris Exposition, receiving recognition at both venues.
+Meanwhile, he enhanced his reputation in the United States by sending works home for exhibition in New York and Boston.

-Davis returned to the United States in 1890 and settled in Mystic, Connecticut, where he resided for the rest of his career.
-It is said that he researched his destination carefully comparing topography and proximity to the ocean, seeking a locale with ideal subject matter.
-In Connecticut, Davis’s landscapes became lighter and more experimental shifting from tonal Barbizon to a more Impressionist style.
+Davis returned from France in 1890 and, after carefully considering proximity to the ocean with a varied topography he decided to settle in in Mystic, Connecticut, where he resided for the rest of his career.
+In Mystic, Davis’s palate started to incorporated lighter colors and his brushwork became more gestural shifting from tonal Barbizon to a more Impressionist style.
 Around 1895, Davis’s thematic focus became the sky, specifically cloudscapes for which he would eventually become very well-known.
 In these richly colored, sun-filled paintings of the Connecticut countryside, Davis depicts low horizons and big skies filled with dancing clouds casting shadows across the landscape.

 CHARLES HAROLD DAVIS